Mastermindless/Scanpy_scTYPE/README.md

-# Quick python scRNA-Seq analysis pipeline in Scanpy and scTYPE
+# Quick python scRNA-Seq analysis pipeline in Scanpy and Scoring Cell Types

 You want to analyze scRNASeq data from e.g. the output of a pipline such as https://nf-co.re/scrnaseq/2.6.0/